 To make this twisted DIY tie dye headband I followed the steps shown here.
 This was definitely the easiest to make, and I love the way this style lends itself to really letting the tie dye patterns stand out!

 Which DIY headband is your favorite?
 I’d love to heard in the comments!

 Are you ready to see a video of these DIY headbands in action?
-Just watch below:
+Just watch in the how-to card below:

 - Basic tie dye kit

 - Bind them with rubber bands and dye them according to package instructions.